guynikan/schepta/packages/factories/vue/README.md

 # @schepta/factory-vue

-Vue factory for Spectra.
+Vue factory for schepta.
 Provides `FormFactory` component for rendering forms from JSON schemas in Vue 3 applications.

 ## Installation